Inspiractus01/IsMichalWorkingToday/README.md

 A Slack bot that automatically sets your status based on your schedule.
 Now your team will always know if Michal is working today or not.

-## Do u wanna know if Michal is working today?
-This bot can tell your boss! 😏

 ### Is Michal Working Today?

 **When working:** you'll see 💻 Working